XgridInc/xkops/README.md

     You can also use one of the pre-built images from the [DockerHub repository](https://hub.docker.com/r/xgridxcbg/kaizen/tags "DockerHub repository")

-4. In the project go to the manifests folder and use the docker image in [`xk8s-pod.yaml`](https://github.com/X-CBG/xk8s/blob/master/manifests/xk8s-pod.yaml "xk8s-pod.yaml") manifest
+4. In the project go to the manifests folder and use the docker image in [`xk8s-pod.yaml`](https://github.com/X-CBG/xk8s/blob/master/manifests/xk8s-pod.yaml "xk8s-pod.yaml") manifest.

+    ```commandline
+    kubectl create -f xk8s-pod.yaml
+    ```

 5. Create a pod in your Kubernetes cluster using this [`xk8s-pod.yaml`](https://github.com/X-CBG/xk8s/blob/master/manifests/xk8s-pod.yaml "`xk8s-pod.yaml`") and observe logs: